Lesson Info + Free Examples

 Harmony is the focus of the first six lessons.
 You will learn to play all the important triads and chords found in American music - and you'll do this without needing to read notes!
 Example.

 Lessons 7 & 8 (2.3 hrs)

 These lessons focus on understanding melody and harmony, and the relationships that exist between them.
 You will learn the two main scales used for creating melodies, and the related harmonies you can play to support a melody.
 Example.

 The focus of these two lessons is on understanding how songs are constructed.
 You will learn more about harmony, why the modes are important, and how songs in major and minor keys are made.
 Example.

 This lesson focuses on rhythm, which provides structure to a song.
 Using a metronome, you will learn to 'tah' and then play common rhythm patterns on your keyboard.
 Example.

 The Bonus Lessons (3.3 hrs)

-Four bonus lessons are provided for free with a subscription.
+The bonus lessons were designed to round out your understanding of music.
 To get the most from these lessons, work on them only after you have taken the 10 essential lessons.
-Here's what you will learn:

 The true diminished scale is a stand-alone, non-diatonic scale.
 The diminished triad and chord triad serve as a bridge between diatonic harmonies.
 (Video coming soon.)